MurasamePrime/FXPak-Themes-SFC-Classic-Mini/README.md

 **Important:** Only keep one of the files (`menu.bin` or `m3nu.bin`) on the SD card at a time.
 Having both will cause conflicts.

 ## Preview
-(Insert screenshots here – one per variant, for example:)

 - Plain
   ![Plain Preview](SFC_Classic_Mini_Plain.png)